 and wound care.
 Your healthcare provider might prescribe blood-thinners to help prevent

 blood clots.
-Make sure you understand how to take them or how these drugs might affect
+Make sure you understand how to take them or how these medicines might

 Other common instructions after surgery include:

 Don't do any heavy lifting.
-Your healthcare provider will provide a specific timeline
+Your provider will give you a specific timeline for lifting

-Gradually go back to normal activities as much as possible.
-Ask your healthcare provider
+Slowly resume your normal activities as much as possible.
+Ask your provider when you

-Know that you will not be able to drive a car for a period of time after the surgery
+Know that you won't be able to drive a car for some time after the surgery.
+This is

-to allow for healing of the breastbone (sternum) and muscles of the chest wall.
+to allow for healing of the breastbone (sternum) and the chest wall muscles.
 Plan

 to have someone give you a ride home from the hospital.
 Ask your healthcare provider

-Watch your wounds for any sign of swelling, redness, bleeding, or discharge and report
+Watch your wounds for any sign of swelling, redness, bleeding, or discharge.
+Report

 these to your medical and surgical team

-Tell your healthcare provider about any increasing pain, fever, chest pain, or shortness
+Tell your provider about any increasing pain, fever, chest pain, or shortness of breath.

-Eat a heart-healthy diet and maintain a healthy weight.
-Eat foods that are low in
+Eat a heart-healthy diet and stay at a healthy weight.
+Eat foods that are low in salt,

-salt, cholesterol and fat.
-Try to eat a diet rich in fruits, vegetables and lean meats.
+cholesterol, and fat.
+Try to eat a diet rich in fruits, vegetables, and lean meats.

-Don't smoke and stay way from secondhand smoke and all other tobacco products, including
+Don't smoke.
+Stay away from secondhand smoke and all other tobacco products, including

 If you need dental work in the future, your healthcare provider may give you antibiotics